 Living a more sustainable life is easier than you think.
 Making some simple swaps, and adjusting how you live can go along way to reducing your environmental impact.

+You no doubt already use a keep cup, are mindful of your single use plastics and are recycling correctly, but what’s next?
+At the farm we love composting, as it’s a useful way to dispose of our biodegradable waste and turn it into a beneficial resource.
 Plus, the good news is composting is a great way to be sustainable at home.
 It’s super simple to get started and your garden will love you for it.

 Getting started: